shiv19/shiv19.github.io/_posts/2015-12-17-14-windows-key-shortcuts-that-you-should-know.md

 comments: true
 category: [tips]
 tags: [keyboard, keyboard language, lock computer, magnifier, minimize maximize, on-screen keyboard, Projection Settings, shortcuts, Super Menu, system info, Windows]
+description: Do you think you know them all?
+Think again.
 ---

-Do you think you know them all?
-Think again.

 ![Post Header Image]({{ site.baseurl }}/assets/img/windows-shortcuts-header.png "14 Windows Key Shortcuts That You Should Know")
 Keyboard shortcuts help you do common tasks faster on your computer.
 Not just that, it makes you look like you are a pro at what you do  :wink: .
 Knowing how to get the job done using shortcuts can save you a lot of time in the long run.
 Because it takes time to switch between typing and moving your mouse.